Thursday, 20 August 2009

 Anyways back to the gig thing - I wasn't even planning to go until my lovely friend M offered me a chance to get a ticket and with the gig void in my life I had to say YES.
 Let's see if he's still got it and can take me back to those heady mid 90s days when RnB meant something even the commercial side of it.

 But I digress...................and maybe with reason, in my diary when writing in the Keith Sweat date ( and yes I have a physical diary, not in my blackberry calendar) I skimmed past the Monday 17th August and a wave of sadness washes over me........why you ask?
-Two initials repeated in a line drawn with such enthusiasm I can see where I pressed the pen into the paper, two initials in capitals all over the 17th August - and am sure you can guess
+Two initials repeated in a line drawn with such enthusiasm I can see where I pressed the pen into the paper, two initials in capitals all over the 17th August - and am sure you can guess what they were:

 MJ MJ MJ MJ MJ MJ MJ